The Complete Guide To Facial Skin Laxity & Loose Skin

 There are various non-surgical products, techniques, and procedures used to tighten loose skin and make it appear more attractive.
 However, most of these are not effective enough to benefit those with severe facial skin laxity.
 In such cases, surgical intervention is often recommended.

-Before undergoing a facelift, thread lift, or other type of rhytidectomy, it is good to exhaust other non invasive treatment options.
-Many people are able to postpone having an invasive surgery for a decade or longer by using alternative treatment options like chemical peels, laser resurfacing, or microneedling.
+Before undergoing a facelift, thread lift, or other types of rhytidectomy, it is good to exhaust other non-invasive treatment options.
+Many people can postpone having invasive surgery for a decade or longer by using alternative treatment options like chemical peels, laser resurfacing, or microneedling.

 If you have loose skin on your face or neck that causes you constant concern or a low self-image, then discuss corrective options with your doctor.
 You may find a treatment option that can restore a more youthful appearance and help you to have a higher quality of life.